The Persecuted Releases Petition to End COVID Shaming

 This discrimination, sometimes referred to as "COVID shaming," has reached much farther lengths than simple cyber-bullying.
 Many minority groups already facing prejudice are finding themselves in difficult situations: although those who contract COVID-19 ought to be thought of and treated as victims, instead many are being vilified.
 Beyond mere hateful words, some have been brought to the point of being sued, brought to court, and jailed unrightly.

-Another instance is the case of the Rohingya Muslims in Myanmar, many of whom are facing discrimination of all sorts in the first, second, and third waves of the virus regardless of their involvement.
+Another instance is the case of the minority Christian and Rohingya Muslims in Myanmar, many of whom are facing discrimination of all sorts in the first, second, and third waves of the virus regardless of their involvement.

 All groups have previously faced serious discrimination in their respective countries prior to the COVID-19 Pandemic.
 This will leave a dark stain in the histories of each of these countries, unless something is done right away to rectify the error.

+In the U.S. itself, there has been a definite trend towards discrimination on the basis of race and belief.
+In a recent pew research survey, four in ten individuals of racial minorities have expressed that racist expression has become more common since the beginning of the pandemic.
+Anti-Asian sentiment has been on the rise in the US, with individuals experiencing discrimination and assault as a result.
+As with other countries, many individuals are being even more affected by the spread of COVID-19.
+Cases of "COVID shaming" have become increasingly common.

-The Persecuted hopes that this petition will help to show the global opinion against what is being done to these minority groups.
+The Persecuted hopes that this petition will help to show the global opinion against COVID shaming.
 Like previous petitions and cries for help, we hope and believe that if this reaches the ears of governments around the world it can result in change and corrective legislation.

 ABOUT THE PERSECUTED: